pulumi/docs/quickstart/step1.md

 # Next Steps

 In this first tutorial, we saw how to use Pulumi programs to create and manage cloud resources.
-We saw that we can use plain JavaScript, and that Pulumi programs are executed during `preview` and `update` to determine that state we want our infrastructure to be in.
+We saw that we can use plain JavaScript and NPM pacakges, and that Pulumi programs are executed during `preview` and `update` to determine that state we want our infrastructure to be in.
 We also saw the core lifecycle of a Pulumi stack.

 In the [next section](./step2), we'll look at ways we can use programming languages to make defining infrastructure even easier by using loops, conditionals, functions and classes.
 And we'll see how these can be combined to build